Michele231/pyUFO/README.md

 # pyUFO

-pyUFO is a Python library specifically designed to assist with the management of satellite field of view (FOV) data.
-The current version of the library provides the ability to project a general FOV shape onto a sphere (analytically), returning the latitude and longitude of the FOV contour.
-Future versions will aim to expand its capabilities, allowing for the projection of FOV shapes onto ellipsoids and geoids.
+pyUFO is a Python library specifically designed to assist with the management of satellite field of view (FOV).
+The current version of the library provides the ability to project a general FOV shape onto a sphere or onto a ellipsoid (analytically), returning the latitude and longitude of the FOV contour.

 ## Installation